Bloodborne Pathogens 161

 Any individual who is exposed to blood or other potentially infectious materials, such as bodily fluids.
 Affected individuals, as well as source individuals, may be asked to consent to blood testing in the event of an exposure.

 Acquired Immune Deficiency Syndrome.
-AIDS is the final and most severe stage of the HIV virus.
-AIDS destroys the human immune system.
+AIDS is the most severe stage of the HIV virus, which destroys the human immune system.

-A treatment for the HIV infection.
+A treatment for HIV infection.
 Antiretroviral drugs inhibit the growth of harmful cells associated with HIV.